-Registry key Description root/ConnectionType/teemtalk/coreSettings/ className Sets the internal application class name to use for this connection type.
-This key should not need to be modified. root/ConnectionType/teemtalk/coreSettings/ editor Sets the internal application name to use when the Connection Manager is launched for this connection type.
-This key should not need to be modified. root/ConnectionType/teemtalk/coreSettings/ generalSettingsEditor Sets the internal application name to use when the General Settings Manager is launched for this connection type.
-This key should not need to be modified. root/ConnectionType/teemtalk/coreSettings/ icon16Path Sets the path to the 16x16 pixel icon for this application. root/ConnectionType/teemtalk/coreSettings/ icon32Path Sets the path to the 32x32 pixel icon for this application. root/ConnectionType/teemtalk/coreSettings/ icon48Path Sets the path to the 48x48 pixel icon for this application. root/ConnectionType/teemtalk/coreSettings/ label Sets the name to display for this connection type in the UI. root/ConnectionType/teemtalk/coreSettings/ priorityInConnectionLists Sets the priority of this connection type when it is displayed in the Connection Manager and the Configuration Wizard that displays during initial setup.
+Registry key Description does not launch before networking is available, which could cause a failure. root/ConnectionType/telnet/coreSettings/ USBrelevant Specifies if this connection type is USB-relevant.
+If it is, it might have a USB plugin for redirecting USB devices. root/ConnectionType/telnet/coreSettings/ appName Sets the internal application name to use for this connection type.
+This key should not need to be modified. root/ConnectionType/telnet/coreSettings/ className Sets the internal application class name to use for this connection type.
+This key should not need to be modified. root/ConnectionType/telnet/coreSettings/ editor Sets the internal application name to use when Connection Manager is launched for this connection type.
+This key should not need to be modified. root/ConnectionType/telnet/coreSettings/ generalSettingsEditor Sets the internal application name to use when the General Settings Manager is launched for this connection type.
+This key should not need to be modified. root/ConnectionType/telnet/coreSettings/ icon16Path Sets the path to the 16x16 pixel icon for this application. root/ConnectionType/telnet/coreSettings/ icon32Path Sets the path to the 32x32 pixel icon for this application. root/ConnectionType/telnet/coreSettings/ icon48Path Sets the path to the 48x48 pixel icon for this application. root/ConnectionType/telnet/coreSettings/label Sets the name to display for this connection type in the UI. root/ConnectionType/telnet/coreSettings/ priorityInConnectionLists Sets the priority of this connection type when it is displayed in Connection Manager and the Configuration Wizard that displays during initial setup.
 A higher value will move the connection type towards the top of the list.
 If set to 0, the connection type is hidden from Configuration Wizard and is shown last in Connection Manager.
-Connections types with the same priority are listed in alphabetical order. root/ConnectionType/teemtalk/coreSettings/ serverRequired Sets whether a server name or address is unused, optional, or required for this connection type. root/ConnectionType/teemtalk/coreSettings/ stopProcess Sets the behavior that should occur when connection-mgr stop is called on this connection.
+Connections types with the same priority are listed in alphabetical order. root/ConnectionType/telnet/coreSettings/ serverRequired Sets whether a server name or address is unused, optional, or required for this connection type. root/ConnectionType/telnet/coreSettings/ stopProcess Sets the behavior that should occur when connection-mgr stop is called on this connection.
 By default this is close , which will send a standard kill signal to the process.
 When set to kill , the process specified by appName will be forcefully killed.
-When set to custom , a custom execution script specified by wrapperScript will be executed with the argument stop to terminate the process gracefully. root/ConnectionType/teemtalk/coreSettings/ wrapperScript Sets the script or binary to execute when launching this connection type.
-This is the primary script handling all connectior settings and command line arguments for the connection.
-This key should not need to be modified. root/ConnectionType/teemtalk/gui/ TeemtalkManager/name This registry key is either used internally or reserved for future use.
-The value should not be changed. root/ConnectionType/teemtalk/gui/ TeemtalkManager/status This registry key is either used internally or reserved for future use.
-The value should not be changed. root/ConnectionType/teemtalk/gui/ TeemtalkManager/title This registry key is either used internally or reserved for future use.
-The value should not be changed. root/ConnectionType/teemtalk/gui/ TeemtalkManager/widgets/autoReconnect Controls the state of the Auto reconnect widget in the Connection Manager for this connection type.
-If set to active, the widget is visible in the UI and the user can interact with it.
-If set to inactive, the widget is hidden.
-If set to read-only, the widget is visible in the read-only state.
+When set to custom , a custom execution script specified by wrapperScript will be executed with the argument stop to terminate the process gracefully. root/ConnectionType/telnet/coreSettings/ wrapperScript Sets the script or binary to execute when launching this connection type.
+This is the primary script handling all connection settings and command line arguments for the connection.
+This key should not need to be modified. root/ConnectionType/telnet/gui/TelnetManager/ name This registry key is either used internally or reserved for future use.
+The value should not be changed. root/ConnectionType/telnet/gui/TelnetManager/ status This registry key is either used internally or reserved for future use.
+The value should not be changed. root/ConnectionType/telnet/gui/TelnetManager/ This registry key is either used internally or reserved for future